tiagomms/xr-portfolio/_posts/2023-12-30-xr-design-fellowship-module-05-assign.md

   - **Actually make stages for the multiplayer setup**
 - Accessibility:
   - If this game would be used in a hospital setting, a lot of more design thinking is required to make the game playable for people on serum, tubes, catheters and etc.
+  - Test the game on couches seems important
+  - Capture 3D data of multiple environments to scale the actual project
   - Focus on other exercises with funny game concepts